RyzenXT-hub/TitalnL2-Windows/README.md

 # Titan-Edge-L2-Windows installation
-This script was created to make it easier for users to avoid failure to update or install the Windows version of the program Open CMD and copy paste this code into your terminal , ENJOY !!
+This script was created to make it easier for users to avoid failure in updating or installing Windows versions of programs. just Open CMD and copy paste this code into your terminal, ENJOY!!

 - Script for installation Menu GUI (EXE) & CLI
 ```